Plot 3D structures inferred with different levels of filtering with matplotlibΒΆ

 step_dict = {}

-# First get the list of points where the segments start or end
+# Get the list of points where the segments start or end

 for key in ('red', 'green', 'blue'):